 Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 In 1768 Matra joined Endeavour as a "Captain's servant" and sailed on the first voyage of Pacific exploration with James Cook and (Sir) Joseph Banks.
-When the Endeavour returned to England in July 1771, Matra had his journal published anonymously as crew were forbidden to publish prior to the publication of the official account of the voyage.
+When the Endeavour returned to England in July 1771 Matra had his journal published within a few months in contradiction of naval regulations so his name was suppressed.
 This extremely rare first edition provides some additional information and views to the official Admiralty record.

 This rare first edition is of considerable significance, as it contains the first printed account of the east coast of Australia.
 Its predates the naming of Botany Bay, which is referred to as Sting-ray Bay, the name originally given to it by Cook.
 Anonymous and unauthorized, the publication preceded Hawkesworth’s official account of the voyage by some two years.
 It was the first of numerous so-called ‘surreptitious’ accounts of Cook’s voyages.

 The legitimacy of this narrative as a first-hand account has, in spite of its anonymity, never been challenged: its authorship has always been attributed to a member of Cook’s expedition.
-However, Admiralty regulations decreed that all crew on the Endeavour surrender their journals at the end of the voyage, and forbade the publication of any voyage account until after publication of the official account – hence the need for the authors identity to be suppressed.
+Although Matra's name does not appear his authorship has been convincingly corroborated by Alan Frost in his analysis of Matra's writings.
+Admiralty regulations decreed that all crew on the Endeavour surrender their journals at the end of the voyage, and forbade the publication of any voyage account until after publication of the official account – hence the need for the author's identity to be suppressed.

 Matra - title page